IHEC/ihec-metadata/specs/Ihec_metadata_specification.md

 __DONOR_ID__ - An identifying designation for the donor that provided the primary cell.

 __DONOR_AGE__ - The age of the donor that provided the primary cell.
 NA if not available.
-If over 90 years enter as 90+.
-If entering a range of ages use the format “{age}-{age}”.
+If over 90 years enter as "90+".
+If entering a range of ages use the format "{age}-{age}".

-__DONOR_AGE_UNIT__ - (Controlled Vocabulary) “year”, “month”, “week”, or “day”.
+__DONOR_AGE_UNIT__ - (Controlled Vocabulary) "year", "month", "week", or "day".

-__DONOR_LIFE_STAGE__ - (Controlled Vocabulary, Optional) "fetal", "newborn", "child", "adult", "unknown", "embryonic", "postnatal"
+__DONOR_LIFE_STAGE__ - (Controlled Vocabulary) "fetal", "newborn", "child", "adult", "unknown", "embryonic", "postnatal"

-__DONOR_HEALTH_STATUS_ONTOLOGY_URI__ - (Ontology: NCIM) links to the health status of the donor that provided the primary cell.
-The NCImetathesaurus term C0277545 “Disease type AND/OR category unknown” should be used for unknown diseases.
+__DONOR_HEALTH_STATUS_ONTOLOGY_URI__ - (Ontology: NCIM) Links to the health status of the donor that provided the primary cell.
+The NCImetathesaurus term C0277545 "Disease type AND/OR category unknown" should be used for unknown diseases.
+For samples without any known disease, use the NCImetathesaurus term C0549184 "None".
 Phenotypes associated with the disease should be submitted as DISEASE_ONTOLOGY_URIs (if available) or in the free form DISEASE attribute.
-For samples without any known disease, use the NCImetathesaurus C0549184 term "None".
-If dealing with a rare disease consider identifiability issues.
+If dealing with a rare disease, please consider identifiability issues.

 __DONOR_HEALTH_STATUS__ - The health status of the donor that provided the primary cell.
 NA if not available.

-__DONOR_SEX__ - (Controlled Vocabulary) "Male", "Female", "Unknown", or “Mixed” for pooled samples.
+__DONOR_SEX__ - (Controlled Vocabulary) "Male", "Female", "Unknown", or "Mixed" for pooled samples.

 __DONOR_ETHNICITY__ - The ethnicity of the donor that provided the primary cell.
 NA if not available.
 If dealing with small/vulnerable populations consider identifiability issues.